 To check for doneness, you can insert a skewer or toothpick into the center of the dough.
 To double check, carefully lift the bread out of the skillet and tap the bottom.
 If the bread sounds hollow you are golden.
 Pull that baby out and devour.
 Well, I mean, share with your family.

 I decided to pair this bread with three different toppings.
 For the traditional Irish Soda Bread, we used honey, blackberry preserves and I made a compound butter with Tarragon.
 All three of these were absolutely delicious and brought out the lip-smacking flavor of the bread.

 Mixing the honey and the preserves together on one piece was also divine!
-Needless to say, we all taste-tested and there was only one slice left.
+We all took the taste-test and there was only one piece left.
 The husband polished it off for desert.